 Okay, this is optional, but you’ll thank your lucky stars you had this!
 A star map shows you exactly where the Milky Way, moon, and certain constellations are, taking the guesswork out of planning your shots.
 My favorites include Star Walk, which shows you where the Milky Way is (or plots where it will be), and PhotoPills.
 The latter has a cool Night AR feature that lets you line up your phone with the sky and shows you which celestial bodies are there.

-Good night photography doesn’t end after taking your photos.
-To bring out the details in your night photos, I recommend you pick up the Adobe Photography Plan bundle, which includes both Photoshop and Lightroom Classic.
+Great night photography doesn’t end after taking your photos.
+To bring out the details in your night photos during the editing process, I recommend you pick up the Adobe Photography Plan bundle, which includes both Photoshop and Lightroom Classic.

 I recommend a remote camera trigger (to avoid disturbing your tripod and for long exposures).
 In a pinch, you can use the self-timer on your camera.